stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 # Conceptual framework

-In this vignette, we're going to continue examining the relationship between greenhouse gases per capita and GDP per capita, but now we'll use the **panel** nature of our data.
-We have multiple countries over multiple years.
+We're going to continue examining the relationship between greenhouse gases per capita and GDP per capita, but now we'll use the **panel** nature of our data rather than examining **cross sections** at a single point in time.

 We have here data from 1950 to 2019, ranging from 55 countries in 1950 to 182 countries in 2019.
-This panel is therefore **unbalanced**: we don't have data on all countries available for all years.
+Observing the same country at multiple times makes this a panel.
+The fact that not all countries are present in all years makes this panel **unbalanced**.

 ## Pooled regression